jade rubick

 Thank you

 Marcos Wright-Kuhns helped me locate the video of a talk that Beth Adele Long and Matthew Flaming did on the history of the reliability improvements at New Relic.
 It’s a wonderful, insightful look at all the changes we made over a couple of years.
 Eric Dobbs pointed out some limitations of DRI, and shared a post I linked to on missing the forest for the trees.
 He also had some very helpful suggestions about similar incidents versus repeat incidents.
 He contributed language to the Why DRI section on the impact on operational culture and practices, and also the respect for local expertise.
 He also added language around larger reliability projects and how they related to DRI work.
 Beth Adele Long added nuance to “what is a repeat incident”.
 Andrew Bloomgarden pointed out that doing retrospectives within a few days wasn’t a common practice, and needed more emphasis.
-He also pointed out that DRI work could result in interruptions in larger re Elisa Binette pointed out some of the preconditions for DRI work to be effective, and also emphasized the importance of similar incidents versus repeat incidents.
+Elisa Binette pointed out some of the preconditions for DRI work to be effective, and also emphasized the importance of similar incidents versus repeat incidents.
 She also added some nuance to the fast retrospective section, and improved some of the language around monitoring versus alerting.
 She shared some specific definitions of DRI work, that I included.

 Image by Andrea from Pixabay